 What is heart failure?

 Heart failure refers to the inability of the heart to pump sufficient blood needed by the body tissues, due to a weakening or hardening of the heart muscles.
-Although heart failure may involve pumping chambers at left side, right side or at both the sides of the heart, it often begins at the left side.
+Although heart failure may involve pumping chambers at the left side, right side or at both the sides of the heart, it often begins at the left side.
 It may occur progressively as a complication of other heart disease or unexpectedly due to sudden injury to the heart muscles.

 Types of heart failure